Each CEGEP program leading to a Diplôme d’études collégiales (DEC) is made up of two components: GENERAL EDUCATION and CONCENTRATION courses.

 - Using registration resources and materials

-Look out for an MIO invitation from our Academic Advising team for your program and registration information session!
+Look out for an MIO invitation in June from our Academic Advising team for your program and registration information session!

 Changing your program